jrenaud90/TidalPy/Documentation/partial_melt_x/index.md

 ## Where Partial Melt is Used

 A partial-melt model is attached to a layer's material (its EOS model) with `set_partial_melt`, on the EOS model or through the layer's helper of the same name, and applied during the whole-planet equation-of-state solve.
-At each radial slice the [viscosity model](../viscosity_x/index.md) supplies the pre-melt viscosity and the equation of state supplies the pre-melt moduli; the melt model then rewrites both, once for the shear pair and once for the bulk pair.
+At each radial slice the [viscosity model](../viscosity_x/index.md) supplies the pre-melt viscosity and the equation of state supplies the pre-melt moduli; the melt model then rewrites the shear modulus and viscosity and, only when its `bulk_melt_weakening` switch is on, the bulk modulus (by a separate, much weaker law).
 The post-melt values are what [`rheology_x`](../rheology_x/index.md) turns into a complex modulus, and a layer keeps both sets so you can compare them (`get_premelt_shear_viscosity` against `get_shear_viscosity`).

 Like viscosity, melt weakening is frequency-independent and therefore resolved once per equation-of-state solve rather than once per tidal mode.